HuubMons/HuMo-genealogy/docs/index.md

 HuMo-genealogy is free genealogy software designed to help you publish and maintain a family tree on your own website.

 It was created to give people full control over their genealogical data, while keeping the result simple to share with relatives and visitors.

+HuMo-genealogy is developed since December 1999 (first in Quick Basic, and Delphi), and since juli 2005 available as opensource PHP version.
+Several users are now active in developing HuMo-genealogy!

 ## Why use HuMo-genealogy?